yash6843/CFD_Basics/README.md

 # Computational Fluid Dynamics (CFD) Simulations

-Welcome to our Computational Fluid Dynamics (CFD) repository!
+Welcome to my Computational Fluid Dynamics (CFD) repository!
 Here, I explored various numerical methods and simulations for solving fundamental fluid dynamics problems.
 From 1D linear and non-linear convection to extending my understanding to 2D and 3D Burger's equations, I delve into a wide range of CFD scenarios.
 Additionally, we tackle classic problems like the 2D cavity and Channel Flow using Navier-Stokes and Poisson equations.

 ## Acknowledgments